-22 The ccNSO Study Group online resources were set up and managed by the ccNSO.
+23 The ccNSO Study Group online resources were set up and managed by the ccNSO.
 For administrative ease and convenience, these existing resources were relied upon when setting up an online site for the CWG.
-23 The final version of the gTLD Applicant Guidebook is version 10, dated 4 June 2012, accessible at

-23 The final version of the gTLD Applicant Guidebook is version 10, dated 4 June 2012, accessible at http://newgtlds.icann.org/en/applicants/agb (hereinafter, 'AGB').
+24 The final version of the gTLD Applicant Guidebook is version 10, dated 4 June 2012, accessible at http://newgtlds.icann.org/en/applicants/agb (hereinafter, 'AGB').

-24 Heather Forrest (GNSO), Annebeth Lange (ccNSO), Carlos Raul-Gutierrez (GNSO) and Paul Szyndler (ccNSO).
+25 Heather Forrest (GNSO), Annebeth Lange (ccNSO), Carlos Raul-Gutierrez (GNSO) and Paul Szyndler (ccNSO).